 So, add your age plus 6 months or 1 year or 5 years.
 That is the age you should be debt free.

 If you are truly looking to advance your financial freedom sooner, then being debt free in your 20s is the goal.
 I wasn’t.
-So, use the formula about to figure out your age to be debt free.
+So, use the formula to figure out your age to be debt free.

 Mortgage debt should be paid off before retirement.
 A solid debt free age would be 50 for all types of debt.

-Habits for Debt Free Living
+How to Be Debt Free – Habits Needed for Debt Free Living

 None of these habits are complex or difficult to understand.
 They are basic practices in life and with money.

 These simple habits can drastically change your money journey – more specifically your path to financial freedom.